Directives: image

 {image: src=filename options }

-Includes a bitmap image.
+Includes an image.

 Simple use